 A team committed to standing by the people they serve…

 Now, along with the rest of the world, they’re faced with a new crisis—how to prevent and respond to COVID-19.
-But risk after risk, our teams in Somalia are still showing up, doing everything they can to help and reach more people than ever.
+But risk after risk, our teams are still showing up, doing everything they can to help and reach more people than ever.
 It’s a commitment they’ve made—that no matter how hard it gets, they’re here for it.

-COVID-19 Response in a Fragile State
+COVID-19 Response in Fragile States

-Alight (formerly American Refugee Committee) has been operating in Somalia since 2010, providing protection support, healthcare services, livelihoods support, water and sanitation services and more.
+Alight (formerly American Refugee Committee) has been operating in the Somali region since 2010, providing protection support, healthcare services, livelihoods support, water and sanitation services and more.
 Over the last few years, we’ve helped communities prepare as refugees return to their homes, as is the case in Kismayo, where we’ve helped rebuild the fishing industry.
 We operate more than 20 health clinics across the country.
 Despite the circumstances that the team faces—lack of infrastructure, insecurity, and more—we have a proven track record of service provision spanning decades.

-Somalia has the second highest number of confirmed COVID-19 in the Horn of Africa region.
 The situation is being exacerbated by the devastating flash floods and the worst desert locust infestation in 25 years.
 If local transmission of COVID-19 isn’t slowed, the surge in patients and increasing demand for healthcare may overwhelm the country’s fragile health system.

 Spreading the Message: COVID-19 Prevention in Refugee Camps and Across the Country